Click on one of these thumbnails to download a High Res PR shot:

 Steve's most recent project is the amazing all-star horn band Vinyl Hampdin.
 Made up of some of the most important musicians in the world today (with multiple Grammy and CCMA Awards between them) Vinyl Hampdin is a modern rock-pop-funk group with an incredible vocalist.
 It has been described as "...what Chicago would have sounded like if they began their career in the 21st Century!"
 Their debut release RED can be found on CD Baby, iTunes, Amazon, Spotify and YouTube.

 Steve Wiest's trombone (also called "Excalibur") was designed exclusively for him by Christan Griego of Edwards Instruments.
 Wiest also plays Griego Mouthpieces, specifically the Griego-Steve Wiest model.
 Steve's compositions are published via Ejazzlines, UNC Jazz Press, and Kendor Music.

-Continuing a diverse career as a leader, guest artist, composer, cartoonist, author and educator, Steve Wiest makes his home with his family in Highlands Ranch, CO.
+Continuing a diverse career as a leader, guest artist, composer, cartoonist, author and educator, Steve Wiest makes his home in Taos, NM U.S.